farouqzaib/treebeard/README.md

 `topics` is a comma-delimited list of topics from the paper

-The command above will generate a markdown file - [Generated Report](examples/Economic%20development%20of%20Nigeria%20contrasting%201970%20with%20current%20trends_report.md)
+The command above will generate a report for the provided query and save it to a markdown file - [Generated Report](examples/Economic%20development%20of%20Nigeria%20contrasting%201970%20with%20current%20trends_report.md)